Flowette: Flow Matching with Graphette Priors for Graph Generation: Structural Bias with Graphette Priors

 \subsection{Rich and recurring subgraph motifs}

 We can choose a graph edit function $f$ to suit our purpose.
 If a graphon $W$ can generate the graphs we require, such as stochastic block model graphs, we can let $f$ be the identity function, making no modifications to the graph.
 If we are modeling social networks, then $f$ can add stars.
 Ring addition is useful to model molecular networks as they have ring structures such as benzene.
-We use the following graph edit functions (GEF) depending on problem domain.

-\begin{motif} \textbf{Identity}.
-Let $f = I$ be the identity function with $I(G) = G$, which does not edit the graph. \end{motif} This is used in App. \ref{Appendix:graphettes} to show that graphettes can recover graphons and sparsified graphons.
-Furthermore, for stochastic block models, as illustrated in Section \ref{sec:resultsSynthetic} graphettes are equivalent to graphons and our Flowette model achieves state of the art performance.

-\begin{motif} \textbf{Cycle deletion}.
-Let $f = h$ denote a global function that removes cycles from the graph. \end{motif} When the application requires that graphs are trees (no cycles), we choose $f = h$.
-For a connected graph the resulting graph is a tree.

-The class of graphettes also includes graph edit functions which may be parametrised, for example we may wish to model different ring sizes in molecular graphs in Sec. ~\ref{sec:expt-molecules}.